Develop Ways to Overcome Cancer’s Resistance to Therapy

-NCI has created a network of drug resistance and sensitivity research centers, which is developing new experimental models for studying drug resistance in tumors and innovative approaches to exploit the sensitivity of cancer cells to specific treatments.
+NCI has created a network of drug resistance and sensitivity research centers, which is developing new experimental models for studying drug resistance in tumors, investigate mechanisms of drug resistance in cancer, and design innovative approaches to exploit the sensitivity of cancer cells to specific treatments.
 This consortium includes teams of cancer biologists, computational scientists, clinicians, and model developers who are performing “bench and bedside” translational studies of cancer drug resistance and sensitivity.
 Along with research contributions, the network is also building a collection of resources that can be used by the cancer researchers examining mechanisms of drug resistance.
 The findings and models from this multidisciplinary network will inform the design of new clinical cancer treatments that can prevent or overcome drug resistance to anti-cancer therapies.

 The drug resistance and sensitivity network is also involved in collaborative studies with investigators outside of the research consortium.
 These cooperative projects expand the network’s reach and promote data and resource sharing for understanding cancer drug resistance.
-The results from these collaborative, experimental studies will support the development of new cancer treatment strategies for drug resistance that could be tested in clinical trials.
+The results from these collaborative, experimental studies will support the development of new cancer treatment strategies.

-One type of cancer with multiple mechanisms of drug resistance is lymphoma.
-Many clinical trials testing a single drug to treat lymphoma have been unsuccessful due to the development of drug resistance.
-To overcome these challenges, NCI researchers, in collaboration with cancer centers, are testing combinations of targeted treatments in the DiCoCo clinical trial.
-In the study, researchers are measuring biomarkers in patients to predict individual responses to specific drugs.
+One type of cancer with multiple mechanisms of drug resistance is Diffuse Large B Cell Lymphoma (DLBCL).
+Many clinical trials testing a single drug to treat DLBCL have been unsuccessful due to the development of drug resistance.
+To overcome these challenges, NCI researchers, in collaboration with cancer centers, are testing combinations of targeted treatments in MasterLymph.
+In this clinical trial, researchers are measuring biomarkers in patients to predict individual responses to specific drugs.
 This information is used to identify effective drug combinations that can treat lymphoma and overcome drug resistance.

 Drug Resistance Projects Awarded Cancer Moonshot Funding